Ellie Daniel: Early age group swimming

 In her earlier years, Daniel trained with Hall of Fame Coach Mary Freeman Kelly at the Vesper Boat Club team in Philadelphia.
 She started on the "B" team, swimming at the aquarium, underneath the art museum.
 The following year, she made the "A" team, which practiced at the University of Pennsylvania's Weightman Hall pool.

-Later, when her family moved to California around 1967, she swam with Hall of Fame Coach Sherm Chavoor's at Arden Hills Swim Club in Sacramento.
+Later, when her family moved to California around 1967, she swam with Hall of Fame Coach Sherm Chavoor at Arden Hills Swim Club in Sacramento.
 In her second year of competition, she came in eighth in the 1,500-meter freestyle at the AAU national championships.
 Afterward, she switched to the butterfly stroke, which came naturally to her because she was double-jointed in her back and her strength was in her shoulders, and won seven national championships.
 Around 1967, she graduated Abington Senior High in Abington, Pennsylvania.

 1967 Pan Am games

 At the 1967 Pan American Games in Winnipeg, Manitoba, she won gold medals in the 100-meter butterfly (1:05.24), and swimming the butterfly leg in the 4×100-meter medley relay with her teammates Kendis Moore (backstroke), Catie Ball (breaststroke), and Wendy Fordyce (freestyle) (4:30.0).